programminghistorian/ph-submissions/en/drafts/originals/analyzing-multilingual-text-nltk-spacy-stanza.md

 ### Loading and Preparing the Text

 First, let's load our text file so we can use it with our analysis packages.
-We'll open the file and assign it to the variable named "war_and_peace" so we can reference it later on.
-Then, we'll print the contents of the file to make sure it was read correctly.
-We are using a minimally pre-processed excerpt of the novel for the purposes of this tutorial.
+To start, you'll open the file and assign it to the variable named "war_and_peace" so we can reference it later on.
+Then, you'll print the contents of the file to make sure it was read correctly.
+For the purposes of this tutorial, we are using a minimally pre-processed excerpt of the novel.

 ```python
 with open("war_and_peace_excerpt.txt") as file: